gradle/native-samples/README.md

 ## Configuring non-Gradle source dependency builds (injected-plugins)

 Gradle can also consume source dependencies that come from repositories without Gradle builds.
 When declaring a source dependency's repository information, you can instruct Gradle to inject plugins into the source dependency.
-These plugins can configure a Gradle build from scratch.
+These plugins can configure a Gradle build based on the contents of the repository.

 ```
 > cd swift/injected-plugins